kpunith8/Links-and-Tutorials/Web Development/JS-Tutorials.md

 // The $1 and $2 in the replacement string refer to the parenthesized groups in the pattern
 ```

-We can pass a `function` rather than a string as the second argument to `replace`
+- We can also pass a `function` rather than a string as the second argument to `replace`
 ```js
 let s = "the cia and fbi";
 s.replace(/\b(fbi|cia)\b/g, str => str.toUpperCase()) // CIA and FBI